DensoSVIC/soafee-avp-blueprint/doc/on-premise.md

 Then run the `blueprint` scripts, omitting the first `provision` step.

-[!NOTE] these scripts assume the user `ubuntu` exists and that it has sudo access.
+[!NOTE] these scripts assume the user `ubuntu` exists and that it has sudo access (`avp-ewaol` expects user `user`).
 If the sudo password is required, append `--ask-become` to run commands that invoke ansible.*

+An SSH key must be generated and added each host's `authorized_keys` file for its respective user.
+The private and public key must then be added to the `instances` directory and respectively be named `<deployment>-default.pem` and `<deployment>-default.pub`